 Many people with CFS/ME never go on to develop severe Chronic Fatigue Syndrome symptoms.

 Who is most likely to develop severe CFS?

-It is those who do not have an early CFS/ME diagnosis and do not rest in the early stages who sometimes go on to get severely ill.
+Those people who do not have an early CFS/ME diagnosis and do not rest in the early stages are more likely to go on to get severely ill.

-And if that is true for you, and you too are in a situation where your circumstances do not allow you to rest, please remember that this is a page on a website of someone who recovered from Chronic Fatigue Syndrome.
+But if those factors are apply to you, and even if you also are in a situation where your circumstances do not allow you to rest, please remember that this is a page on a website of someone who recovered from Chronic Fatigue Syndrome.